Common Cauda Equina Syndrome Test Methods

 Bulbocavernosus Reflex Test

-The bulbocavernosus reflex (BCR) test checks for the presence of a specific reflex that involves the muscles of the buttocks and those that control the exit of the bladder.
-An absent or abnormal reflex can be an indication that the cauda equina nerve roots are being compressed.
+The bulbocavernosus reflex test evaluates the reflex that involves the muscles of the buttocks and those controlling bladder function.
+An absent or diminished reflex can indicate compression of the cauda equina nerve roots, which is a key indicator of cauda equina syndrome.

 Catheter Tug Test